 - Work with agencies, communities and systems to increase their capacity to use technology more safely and securely in their prevention and intervention work with survivors.

-- Provide training, capacity building, policy analysis, educational materials, and other support to the Violence Against Women (VAW) sector and criminal and civil justice systems across Canada.
+- Provide training, capacity building, policy analysis, educational materials, and other support to the Violence Against Women (VAW) sector and criminal and civil justice systems across BC.